-CS 552 Distributed Systems
+Distributed Systems

 Advanced distributed system design concepts, such as distributed processes and memory management, distributed file systems, consistency and fault tolerance, security and transaction system structures, and distributed programming.
 Programming in representative distributed environments.
 Prerequisite: CS 450.
-(3-0-3)

-CS 553 Pervasive Computing
+Pervasive Computing

 Concepts in computing that create an ubiquitous environment, combining processors and sensors with network technologies (wireless and otherwise) and intelligent software.
 Issues of middleware and middleware development, including mobility, context awareness, resource discovery, cyberforaging, agents, QOS, P2P, web services as well as other pervasive and ubiquitous technologies.
 Prerequisites: CS 450 or CS 455 and 470.
-(3-0-3)

-Analytic Models and Simulation of Computer Systems
+Analytic Models and Computer Simulation

 Analytic and simulation techniques for the performance analysis of computer architecture, operating systems and subsystems.
 Rigorous development of queuing models.
 Study of simulation languages and models.
 Prerequisites: CS 450.
-(3-0-3)